isomerpages/nlb-launch/_eye-on-asia/Eye on Asia.md

 ## Partners

+Eye on Asia is a collaborative effort by the National Library, Singapore with several to provide resources for everyone, including young Singaporeans who wish to find out more about the region and explore internationalisation opportunities abroad.

 We thank our partners for contributing to the initiative by allowing us access to their resources on ASEAN countries, China and India, providing information on the work and learning opportunities in these countries as well as first-hand accounts of people who have lived and worked there.